verekia/blitz-app-steps/01-general-setup/README.md

-# 01 - System Setup
+# 01 - General Setup

-For a smoother experience, some commands in this guide are chained with the `&&` operator.
+For a smoother experience, some commands are chained with the `&&` operator.
 Feel free to split them and run them one by one.

 ## Installs check